 - Botox therapy provides temporary relief from acute pain when injected into the joint of the jaw.
 The injections must be repeated over time due to the temporary nature of the medication.

 Efforts to reduce stress, such as biofeedback techniques, have shown some positive results but do not appear to remove symptoms.
 Acupuncture, physical therapy, and even yoga, have been helpful for some patients.
 Learning to recognize unwanted behaviours, together with instruction from a dentist, can be helpful.

 Bruxism Custom Dental Appliances

-Mouth guards protect teeth and act as a buffer to the pressure from the jaws.
-They have been shown in studies to actively reduce duration and frequency of bruxism episodes and have been shown to be at least as effective as other treatments in comparison studies.
+Mouthguards protect teeth and act as a buffer to the pressure from the jaws.
+They have been shown in studies to actively reduce the duration and frequency of bruxism episodes and have been shown to be at least as effective as other treatments in comparison studies.
 Perhaps most important, patients do not have to worry about side effects from drugs or from the appliance.

 Bruxism Diagnosis and Treatment Plan

-Most patients with bruxism can be treated successfully with a custom mouthguard and counseling.
+Most patients with bruxism can be treated successfully with a custom mouthguard and counselling.
 If you are suffering from nightly grinding and clenching, schedule an appointment to get on the road to relief!